Start Early: 3 to 4 Months Before the Baby Arrives

 - Has a history of biting

-These are not situations for internet advice or DIY training.
+These aren't situations for internet advice or DIY training.
 A qualified professional can assess the risk and create a safety plan.
+When I worked in the clinic, I saw too many close calls because people assumed the dog would "just figure it out."

 The Bottom Line

 Most dogs adjust beautifully to a new baby when given adequate preparation, gradual exposure, and consistent management.
-The investment you make in training and setup before the baby arrives pays dividends in safety and harmony for years to come.
-Start early, be patient, and never hesitate to ask for professional help if something feels wrong.
+The investment you make in training before the baby arrives pays dividends in safety and harmony for years to come.
+Start early.
+Be patient.
+And what sealed it for me time and time again in veterinary practice: never hesitate to ask for professional help if something feels wrong.